neeerp/subway/README.md

 See this hosted at https://subway.davidg.xyz

 ## Build Instructions
-Run `./bundle.sh` and then manually upload the individual lambdas to AWS like the primitive you are.
+Run `./bundle.sh` to regenerate templates, bundle lambda handlers, and compile CSS.

+Afterwards, you have to manually deploy the handlers to Lambda, and you need to manually drop `style.css` to the (hardcoded) S3 bucket.
+Yes, it's painful :)

 ## TODO List
 [ ] Automate deployment to AWS so I don't have to manually upload this stuff every time I make a change